OpenWeightlessCIC/OpenWeightless/README.md

-# OpenWeightless
+# OpenWEIGHTLESS
-Is an 'open' implementation of the Weightless low power wide area network (LPWAN) Sub-1GHz license exempt radio protocol
+Is an 'open' implementation of the WEIGHTLESS low power wide area network (LPWAN) Sub-1GHz license exempt radio protocol

-This project makes available an open source implementation of the Weightless protocol stack.
+This project makes available an open source implementation of the OpenWEIGHTLESS protocol stack.

-Weightless is an 'Open Standard' wireless protocol based on the specification of the Weightless-P variant.
+All WEIGHTLESS protocols are published as 'open specifications' and as Open Standard candidates.

-Access to the specification is free to the IoT developer community on request It can be download from https://try.weightless.org/Weightless_spec_form
+Access to the specification is free to the IoT developer community on request It can be download from https://try.weightless.org/Weightless_spec_form (this is a legacy link that is being update)

 ACCESS TO PATENTS:
-There are a number of Weightless protocol variants (suffixed as -W -N & -P).
+There are a number of WEIGHTLESS protocol variants (suffixed as -W -N & -P).
 Each protocol variant is based on intellectual property that's the subject of patents.
-Mutual rights to use and share these patents are available to members of the Weightless SIG (Special Interest Group)
+Mutual rights to use and share these patents are available to members of the WEIGHTLESS SIG (Special Interest Group)

-Should you wish to deploy OpenWeightless code or derivatives of it, commercially, in full or part, you MAY wish to be a Weightless SIG member to be assured you have full legal rights to use any patents associated with a particular protocol variant.
+Should you wish to deploy OpenWEIGHTLESS code or derivatives of it, commercially, in full or part, you MAY wish to be a WEIGHTLESS SIG member to be assured you have full legal rights to use any patents associated with a particular protocol variant.

-Membership of the Weightless SIG is available here:  http://www.weightless.org/sigmembers/signup
+Membership of the WEIGHTLESS SIG is available here:  http://www.weightless.org/sigmembers/signup

-Everyone is free to copy and create derivative works NOT associated with patents covered by the Weightless SIG under the Creative Commons Attribution 4.0 International License, without obligation to be a Weightless SIG member nor pass certification.
+Everyone is free to copy and create derivative works NOT associated with patents covered by the WEIGHTLESS SIG under the Creative Commons Attribution 4.0 International License, without obligation to be a WEIGHTLESS SIG member nor pass certification.

-Membership of the Weightless SIG and Weightless certification(s) protect the users of the standard by ensuring the quality of both original and derivative works.
+Membership of the WEIGHTLESS SIG and WEIGHTLESS certification(s) protect the users of the standard by ensuring the quality of both original and derivative works.

 CERTIFICATION:
-Applus+ are the current certification agent for Weightless software and hardware products Code from this project will be tested for to ensure it is compliant with the published standard.
+Applus+ was the certification agent for WEIGHTLESS software and hardware products, but this process is now under review.
+Code from this project will be tested for to ensure it is compliant with the published standard.

 ACCESS TO TRADE MARKS:
-The "Weightless" & "OpenWeightless" are registered Trade Marks.
+The "WEIGHTLESS" & "OpenWEIGHTLESS" are registered Trade Marks.
 The software license does NOT permit use these marks.
-For permission to use the Weightless trademark, contact the Weightless SIG For peremission to use the OpenWeightless trademark, contact OpenWeightless CIC
+For permission to use the WEIGHTLESS trademark, contact the WEIGHTLESS MANAGEMENT For peremission to use the OpenWEIGHTLESS trademark, contact OpenWEIGHTLESS C.I.C.

 ALTERNATIVE LICENSES:

 Where an organisation does NOT want an Open Source license, such as for commercial, policy, indemnity or other reason(s) this code can be incorporated as-is or in a derivatitive work, provided the ACCESS to PATENTS and TRADEMARKS policies are followed.
-Weightless SIG and OpenWeightless C.I.C. are happy to help.
+WEIGHTLESS SIG and OpenWEIGHTLESS C.I.C. are happy to help.

 SOFTWARE LICENSE: